Leandro-Hespanhol/leandro-hespanhol/README.md

 ### Wellcome!

-Take a look around and i hope that you find what you seek 🧐
+Take a look around and I hope that you find what you seek 🧐

 <div>